kushkgp/pr-summarizer/README.md

 # GitHub PR Summarizer

-A Python application that fetches and summarizes GitHub pull requests using OpenAI's LLM.
+A Python application that fetches and summarizes GitHub pull requests using Mistral's LLM.

 ## Features

-- Fetch PRs for a specific user within a given time period
+- Fetch recent PRs from any GitHub repository
-- Detailed PR summaries using OpenAI's LLM
+- Detailed PR summaries using Mistral 7B Instruct model
-- Console or file output options
-- Progress tracking for API calls
+- Rich console output with progress tracking
 - Error handling and logging
+- Local LLM processing for privacy and cost efficiency

 ## Setup